rootpy/rootpy/README.rst

   and implements the arithmetic operators

-* an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches
+* an easy way to create and read ROOT TTrees and a mechanism for defining objects and collections of objects whose attributes are TTree branches.
+  You may also decorate TTree objects with additional methods and attributes.

 * easy navigation through TFiles. rootpy wraps TFile and implements the natural naming convention so that objects may be retrieved with